 ## [3] "predictor_1 + predictor_2"

-You can estimate a linear model using lm()
+You can estimate a linear model using lm() by specifying

 the outcome variable and the predictors in a formula and by inputting